Thomas-A-Edison-CTE-HS/DL-teamName/README.md

 # Samuel Mina
 ## Moderator
-** My role is the moderator, i would like to help with whever is coding or coming up with ideas as well as make sure everything is in order and reviewing the final product **
+** My role is the moderator, i will help with whoever is coding or coming up with ideas as well as make sure everything is in order and reviewing the final product **
 * Italic *
   *** Bold and italic ***